 Rafael Tena’s calendar correlation builds on the work of Alfonso Caso with the addition of a leap year although he also appears to have ignored the work of Zelia Nuttal.
 Tena’s calendar correlation is the one that is widely used by Mexican scholars specializing in Mesoamerican history.
 Because he ignores Nuttal’s work, Tena relies on Spanish chroniclers to determine the starting point of his calendar which as we discussed above is a big mistake.
 Tena starts his years on February 26th on the day 1 Atlcahualo which leaves him way off the mark of the correct correlation.
 Because he began counting from 1-Coatl and incorporated leap years however, his tonalpohualli count is only off by 7 days.
 His tonalpohualli count is off because although he incorporated a leap year, he failed to incorporate a secondary correction for the extra day that accumulates.

 Arturo Meza – the Arturo Meza calendar correlation is widely used by danzantes and other cultural practitioners in Mexico and the U.S. This calendar correlation is also utilized by many Mexicayotl teachers including Mazatzin Aztekayolokalli, and Ocelocoatl.
 Arturo Meza’s calendar correlation is almost entirely based on Spanish sources so it has the same problems as the Rafael Tena calendar: incorrect starting day and incorrect month order.
 Additionally, Meza does not run the tonalpohualli count through a full 365 days; he runs the tonalpohualli through 360 days, stops, interjects a separate nemontemi count, and then starts the new year again on the same day every year: Cipactli.
 Curiously, Meza incorporates a leap year by adding 1/4 a day every year by starting the day of each consecutive year at different times: midnight, sunrise, noon, and sunset.
-This practice is not supported by any primary source document.
+These practices are not supported by any primary source document.
 He also incorporates a secondary intercalary correction that he says derives from oral history.
 This calendar correlation is unsupported by any pre-cuauhtemoc or Native Mexican astronomical sources and it does not build on the work of any of the above researchers.
 As a result of the aforementioned errors, Meza’s correlation is by far the most inaccurate available.

 Ruben Ochoa – In contrast to Tena and Caso, Ruben Ochoa’s calendar correlation utilizes Zelia Nuttal’s discoveries and incorporates appropriate intercalary corrections to ensure the days remain anchored to Earth’s position to the sun without accumulated error.
 In addition to a leap year, his correlation also utilizes ancient Mexican astronomical markers to prevent the accumulation of an extra day every 100 years.
-Ruben Ochoa’s calendar correlation is also the only one that relies almost entirely on Pre-Cuauhtemoc sources and Native Mexican astronomy which avoids any reliance on Spanish primary sources which we have demonstrated are all contradictory.
+Ruben Ochoa’s calendar correlation is also the only one that relies entirely on Pre-Cuauhtemoc sources and Native Mexican astronomy which avoids any reliance on Spanish primary sources which we have demonstrated are all contradictory.

 Here are the major discoveries that Ruben Ochoa made which have contributed to our understanding of the Azteca/Mexica calendar.